FrenzisRed/My_CCNA_Notes/24_CDP_and_LLDP.md

 - Platform: This display the model of the neighboring device.
 - PortID: This tells you the port ID on the neighboring device.

+To learn more about CDP we can use the following command that gives us a lot of information:

+    Router1#show cdp neighbor detail

+It will gives us detailed information about all the neighbors.
+If we want full details on a specific neighbor we can use:

+    Router1#show cdp entry DEVICENAME

 <h4 align="center">Link Layer Discovery Protocol (LLDP)</h4>